dashpay/docs-platform/docs/tutorials/tui/index.md

 This screen lets you see a loaded wallet's information.
 You can:

-- register identities here as well as  and getting more utxos and loading an evonode identity
+- Register identities

-- loading previously registered identities
+- Load previously registered identities

-- load evonode identities (identities capable of masternode voting)
+- Split the UTXOs currently in your wallet into a desired number of UTXOs with "Get more utxos".
+This is helpful for strategies that require many asset lock proofs.

-- split down the current utxos in your wallet into a desired amount of utxos with "get more utxos".
-(This comes in handy for strategies which require a lot of asset lock proofs)
+- Load evonode identities (identities capable of masternode voting)

 ![](./img/TUI-43.png)